A new lawsuit accuses pharmaceutical behemoth Eli Lilly and Co. of violating laws banning age discrimination.

 Part of Eli Lilly’s corporate culture is filling sales jobs with “young, attractive males and females,” the suit says.

-It claims that a new chief executive officer publicly said in 2017 that he wanted to increase the percentage of the sales force to 40% of the overall sales force by 2020, the suit says.
+It claims that a new chief executive officer publicly said in 2017 that he wanted to increase the percentage of millennial sales representatives to 40% of the overall sales force by 2020, the suit says.

 The suit seeks declaratory and injunctive relief as well as monetary damages.